dtsri/silverlining/README.md

-# 🛠️ Silverlining: Mini Projects Collection
+# 🛠️ Mini Projects Collection

 A collection of beginner-friendly data science projects built using Python, Pandas, Jupyter Notebook, and Colab.
 Each notebook explores a small but practical use case to learn and showcase core data skills.